Skip to content

 EVENT WEBSITE

 If you need to link to a dedicated site for your event, you can enter the full URL here.
-If you have a page setup outside of Localist with a lot more detail (say if you are creating a conference event, and you have a page on your site with information on speakers, hotels, directions, and meal choices) you would add that link here.
+If you have a page set up outside of Localist with more detailed information (for example, if you are creating a conference event and have a page on your site with information on speakers, hotels, directions, and meal choices), you would add that link here.

 DOES YOUR EVENT INCLUDE A UNIQUE PHOTO?

-This is just a field that we added to remind you of the importance of colorful and unique photos for your event.
+This is a field we added to remind you of the importance of using colorful and unique photos for your event.
 If you haven’t added a photo yet, add one now.

 Does this event require an admission surcharge and/or seating arrangement notification?